Best Ice Hockey Face Shields

 Face shields are a piece of equipment that is becoming more and more popular in hockey.
-You may notice that a lot players wear shields in many different styles.
-This piece of equipment is not always required, but is extremely common and can be very useful.
+You may notice that a lot of players wear shields in many different styles.
+This piece of equipment is not always required, but is extremely common and can increase safety.

 What are ice hockey face shields used for?

 Ice hockey face shields are exactly what they sound like; they shield the player’s face from potential injuries.
 They are crafted pieces of metal or plastic that clip onto a player’s helmet.
 In ice hockey, there are a lot of pieces of equipment that can fly in the air unexpectedly such as the puck, the end of a stick, or even a limb.
 Face shields aim to prevent anything from hitting the player’s face.
 Different types of face shields offer different levels of protection.

 In many ice hockey leagues, face shields are becoming required.
 As of 2013, the NHL made a rule requiring all incoming players and players with less than 26 games of experience to wear some sort of face shield.
 It is even common for lower level leagues to require full facial protection as an emphasis on player health continues to grow.